myob-oss/node-config/README.md

 The module loads 3 configuration files in the following order (each overwrites the previous if they have the same key):

 * default.json
-* <environment>.json (where <environment> is taken from the NODE_ENV environment variable.
+* environment.json (where environment is taken from the NODE_ENV environment variable.
 It uses "production" as default if the environment variable is not set)
 * runtime.json

 Each configuration file will override values from the previous file.
 For example: